ryan-mcclue/musings/on-solid-ground.md

 UUID/GUID (universally/globally) 16bytes

+premptive scheduler will swap processes based on specific criteria. most are round-robin, i.e. has process is run for a predefined time slice CFS does not use heuristics (ad hoc guide), ∴ more straightforward uses rb-tree. so, as task inserted onto this is logarithmic, ∴ this is cost of context switch each node key is `(time process as run on CPU) * (process niceness)`

 ## CPU
 cpu contains clock. each tick marks a step in the fetch(signal sent along address bus as specified by PC; instruction or data sent along data bus)-